Our Cardioid Drug Discovery Platform

 Genetic cardiomyopathy

-We focus on three primary cardiomyopathies: Hypertrophic (HCM), Dilated (DCM), and Arrhythmogenic (ACM) Cardiomyopathies.
-These diseases develop underlying structural and molecular defects, (dilation of chamber, reduction in chamber size, fibrofatty replacement of muscle cells), ultimately weakening the heart and increasing the risk of heart failure.
+We focus on three primary cardiomyopathies: Hypertrophic (HCM), Dilated (DCM), and Arrhythmogenic (ACM) cardiomyopathies.
+These diseases involve structural and molecular defects, such as chamber dilation, reduced size, and fibrofatty replacement of cardiac muscle cells, ultimately weakening the heart and increasing heart failure risk.
+Our models replicate these conditions, enabling the development of novel therapies that target the underlying molecular and structural mechanisms of these diseases.

 Myocardial fibrosis & remodeling

-Myocardial fibrosis plays a key role in many heart diseases, including cardiomyopathies, heart attacks, and chronic conditions.
-To address this, we are developing Cardioid models to study and screen for fibrotic remodeling - when damaged tissues attempt to heal themselves- enabling a better understanding and treatment of heart disease.
+Myocardial fibrosis plays a key role in many heart diseases, including cardiomyopathies, myocardial infarction, and chronic conditions such as hypertension and diabetes.
+To address this, we are developing Cardioid models to study and screen for fibrotic remodeling, where damaged tissues attempt to heal.
+These models enable the identification and evaluation of potential drug candidates, with the goal of mitigating or preventing the development of myocardial fibrosis and post-injury cardiac remodeling.

 Assays